Sole Proprietorship Sole Proprietorship

 What to Do About Cancelling or Changing a DBA?

-If you’ve operated your sole proprietorship under a ‘Doing Business As’ (DBA) name and need to cancel or change it, start by contacting the state office where you registered the name.
+If you’ve operated your business under a ‘Doing Business As’ (DBA) name and need to cancel or change it, start by contacting the state office where you registered the name.
+This process is crucial if you initially completed a sole proprietorship registration for your business name.
 Most states mandate registration for a business name other than your personal name.
 If you don’t want the new owner to use the DBA name, request and file a cancellation form.
 Alternatively, if you agree to let the new owner continue using the name, inquire about a change of ownership form.

 It’s important to note that not all states permit a new owner to assume an existing DBA.
 Some states may also require a public announcement of the change, typically in an approved newspaper.
 Even if not obligatory, a public announcement is good business practice and may offer added protection against potential liabilities arising from the new owner’s legal issues.